I am a cis, queer, white settler woman, and the pronouns I use are she/her.

 I completed a Master's degree and trained with DONA International several years later, and I have been providing doula services and teaching families ever since.

 I moved to Victoria in 2020, mid-pandemic, to be closer to family.
-My sister gave birth to her first child in December and her second came in spring 2022—I served as her doula both times.
+My sister (pictured as a newborn with me, above!) gave birth to her first child in December and her second came in spring 2023—I served as her doula both times.

 When I'm not with my nieces, I am reading or pursuing more trainings and certifications, with my latest focuses being neonatal resuscitation and abortion support, as well as preparing for the upcoming medical school application season!

 My passion for learning and teaching is the foundation for everything I do.
-In my experience and training, the evidence derived from peer-reviewed and reputably-published research is the gold standard for informing my approaches and practices, especially in areas like childbirth education and doula services.
+In my experience and training, the evidence derived from peer-reviewed and reputably-published research is the gold standard for informing my approaches and practices.

 Throughout my career, I have learned how health and healthcare systems that are regarded as satisfactory can - and should - rise to the highest possible standards in order to achieve longevity, accessibility, and sustainability.
 This can only be achieved through the combined efforts of government, policy, education, patient advocacy, and grassroots community engagement.

-Visit my DoulaMatch profile to read testimonials from my previous clients about my doula services and childbirth education.
-Go to doulamatch.net for more information on my patient advocacy approach.
+Visit my DoulaMatch profile to read testimonials from my previous clients.

-The healthcare crisis reaches a new low; non-government resources for perinatal health are all suffering from a lack of funding, including the Doulas for Aboriginal Families Grant Program and the Birthing Families Foundation.
+The healthcare crisis is certainly coming to a middle.
 It has never been a better time to seek doula services and all the support and resources we offer, especially if you're waiting for perinatal care or did not get the provider you wished for.
-Additionally, our childbirth education programs emphasize patient advocacy to ensure you have the best experience possible.
+Additionally, my childbirth education programs emphasize patient advocacy to ensure you have the best experience possible.

 Spring 2026 spots are full up, but I have a few openings left in Summer 2026; I always encourage people to begin their doula and resource search nice and early!